Molecular Classification

 Biological Functions

-Regulation of coagulation pathway
+Regulation of coagulation pathway (inhibition of Factor XI, Factor XIIa)

-Prevention of excessive vascular permeability
+Regulation of vascular permeability

 Disease Associations